Updated: Sep 5

 So you have brought home your new puppy!
 How very exciting, and sometimes a

-little overwhelming.
 Where do you start?
 Is it time to start training already?
-How do you insure your puppy grows to be a confident, and friendly adult?
+How do you ensure your puppy grows to be a confident, and friendly adult?
 Finding the answers to these questions can be tough in the early stages of bringing a new puppy home.
 Life has become so exciting!
 There is just so much to do, such as play with your puppy, and snuggle!

 BSC, CAPPDT, CBATI Pawsitive Plus Dog Training and